 Depending on the mucous cyst, doctors can treat your cyst through:

 - Surgical Excision:

 it is the best treatment, which doctors remove the cyst entirely to prevent any recurrence.
 They may need to remove the damaged gland in severe cases.

 in this procedure, laser beam is used to eliminate the cyst and the damaged tissues

 the procedure is called cryotherapy and freezes the affected tissues and cystic lesion.

 If your mucous cyst is the superficial one, chances are that they burst and go away on their own.
 In this case, you need a 2 to 4 days to heal up from the ulceration on the spot.
 But if the cyst is deeper, you will require surgery to cut the cyst off from your oral soft tissues.

-In some rare occasions, your surgeon may remove larger amount of the tissue, for example the affected part of the gland, to stop the cyst form recuring again.
-Therefore, if mucous cyst comes back again, removing with surgery is still the best way to get rid of this cyst.
+In some rare occasions, your surgeon may remove larger amount of the tissue, for example, the affected part of the gland, to stop the cyst form recurring again.
+Therefore, if cyst in mouth comes back again, removing with surgery is still the best way to get rid of this cyst.
 Your doctor or dentist can refer you to a maxillofacial surgeon if the problem needs a difficult surgical intervention.

 A final say

 See your dentist or doctor if the bump doesn’t resolve on its own.
 Do not pick at the cyst at home and avoid trying to empty the fluid yourself.
 Maybe, your bump is not even an oral mucous cyst at all.
 See a specialist especially when the cyst has become annoying and has caused problems with eating, speaking and interferes with your daily life.